roclar/roclar.github.io/_posts/2015-11-12-USENIX-LISA-2015-day-two.md

 You can use Vagrant, Ansible (or you favorite configuration tool, and [Cumulus VX](https://cumulusnetworks.com/cumulus-vx/) to build a data center on your laptop.

-## Vulnerability Scanning's Not Good Enough: Enforcing Security and Compliance at Velocity Using Infrastructure As Code ##
+## Vulnerability Scanning is Not Good Enough: Enforcing Security and Compliance at Velocity Using Infrastructure As Code ##
-4:45 pm-5:30 pm
-Invited Talk
-Julian Dunn, Chef Software, Inc.
+4:45 pm-5:30 pm, Invited Talk, Julian Dunn, Chef Software, Inc.

 [Verizon 2015 PCI Compliance report](http://www.verizonenterprise.com/pcireport/2015/) - Key findings are 80% of companies fail at interim assessment right out of the gate.
 From poor general hygeine patch management, dev security, log management/configuration,  or firewall configuration